 John recently published this article in Marketing the Law Firm.
 “Getting Busy Lawyers to Market” highlights an exchange from early in his career with Bartlit Beck rainmaker, Fred Bartlit, that John has carried with him ever since.
-A comment that reveals why it is critical busy lawyers invest their time in strategic marketing.

 The article reads:

 Years ago, in the late ’90s, after I had about five years under my belt as a “communications consultant,” I finally achieved both the opportunity to manage my own clients and the staff necessary to achieve their goals.

 Luckily enough, my very first, “on my own” client happened to be the litigation powerhouse of Bartlit Beck Herman Palenchar & Scott (commonly known as Bartlit Beck).